 After establishing himself as a major figurehead of jazz throughout the 1920s, Louis Armstrong took his ‘Harlem Hot Band’ global and arrived in Copenhagen, Denmark to play a schedule of eight shows at the Lyric Park theatre.

 By this time Armstrong’s fame was uncompromising and growing even further.
 He had previously appeared in a 1931 film called Ex Flame and made cameos in two short films in the year that followed.
 Upon hearing Armstrong’s arrival to Denmark, Danish filmmakers Ludvig Brandstrup and Holger Madsen managed to snap up the musician to appear in his feature film København, Kalundborg Og -?.

-Making a cameo in the film, footage of Armstrong and his band was filmed was filmed on October 21, 1933 during a planned performance at the Lyric Park.
+Making a cameo in the film, footage of Armstrong and his band was filmed on October 21, 1933, during a planned performance at the Lyric Park.
 The nine-man band includes Armstrong on trumpet and vocals as they run through renditions of ‘Dinah’, ‘Tiger Rag’ and ‘I Cover the Waterfront’ as the crowd applause the show.